 CELTA training in Lisbon

-The CELTA in Lisbon is certified by Cambridge English Language Assessment and as a result is highly regarded internationally and recognised by OFQUAL at level 5 on the Qualifications and Credit Framework.
+The CELTA in IH Lisbon and Torres Vedras is certified by Cambridge English Language Assessment.
+As such, it is highly regarded and recognized by the British government OFQUAL at level 5 on their Qualifications and Credit Framework.

 What does the CELTA involve?